 Simply add the specific amount of Floetrol to your paint (as per the instructions) and stir.

-Owatrol Oil does the exact same thing as Floetrol except it is for us in oil-based paints instead of water-based ones.
-Owatrol Oil also prevents against cracking and peeling of paint and is also a rust inhibitor.
+Owatrol Oil does the exact same thing as Floetrol except it is for use in oil-based paints instead of water-based ones.
+Owatrol Oil also prevents against cracking and peeling of paint as well as being an excellent rust inhibitor – perfect for keeping any metal parts protected.

-Simply add it to your paint to help get a professional looking finish.
+Simply add it to your paint (as per the instructions) to help get a professional-looking finish.